 Just as you may want to switch business bank accounts because you’ve outgrown what your current account offers, you may want to switch banks for a similar reason.
 If you currently bank with your local community bank, for example, and find that your business has expanded and you need more physical access to your bank, you might decide to switch to a bigger bank for your small business that has more locations.
 Similarly, you might find that your local bank doesn’t offer as many small business services and solutions as other, larger banks.

 If, therefore, you think your business could benefit from finding a bank, like Chase or Wells Fargo, that offers not only bank accounts but also merchant services, loan products, and specific small business assistance, this could be a sign that it’s time to change business bank accounts.

 If your business finances have grown, you may decide it’s time to start investing and open a business savings account in addition to your business checking account.
 Similarly, you might consider changing your regular business checking account to a checking account that accrues interest.

 In the case of business savings accounts, however, it’s important to remember that not all banks that offer business checking accounts offer business savings accounts as well.
-Some of the online banks we mentioned, like Novo and Azlo, for example, don’t offer savings accounts.
+Some online banks, for example, don’t offer savings accounts.
 This being said, if you have a business checking account and want to add a savings account, you might decide to reconsider both of your accounts so that you can find a bank that can bundle these services for you.

 Furthermore, some banks, like Chase for example, offer certain benefits for businesses who have both a business checking and savings account with them.
 If, therefore you want to open a business savings account to add onto your business checking account, you should consider your options both inside and outside your current bank.